-Investigators at Mt Sinai used “big data” models to determine that the genes involved with fighting Alzheimer’s are the same ones that fight virus.
+Investigators at Mt Sinai used “big data” models to determine that the genes involved with fighting Alzheimer’s are the same ones that fight viruses.
 They found HHV-6A and HHV-7 to be more abundant in Alzheimer’s brains, and singled out HHV6-A as a key modulator of the genes involved in amyloidosis and neuronal death.

 Both HHV-6A and HHV-7 DNA viral loads and transcription were increased among AD patients, and this was observed across multiple brain regions and multiple cohorts but not in healthy aging controls.
 Host genes affected by HHV-6A were all associated with Alzheimer’s traits and risk genes.
 Also HHV-6A correlated strongly with dementia scores, neuronal death and intensity of amyloid plaque.